 # Introduction

-When integrating with an API, understanding the various types of authorization is essential to ensure secure and reliable access to protected resources.
-In this article, we will explore and explain the differences between three common types of authorization: Bearer token, API credentials application, and authorization code application.
-Let's delve into each of these authorization methods and their respective use cases.
+When integrating with an API, understanding the various types of authentication is essential to ensure secure and reliable access to protected resources.
+In this article, we will explore and explain the differences between three common types of authentication methods: Bearer token, API credentials, and OIDC Authorization Code Flow.
+Let's delve into each of these authentication methods and their respective use cases.

 # Bearer Token

-API credentials application authorization is a method that focuses on authenticating the client application itself rather than a specific user.
-The client application is assigned unique credentials, typically an API key and a secret, which are used to obtain an access token.
-This access token is then included in API requests to authorize the client application's access to protected resources.
+API credentials authentication (Client ID and Client Secret) is a method that focuses on authenticating the client application itself rather than a specific user.
+The client application is assigned unique credentials, typically an API key and a secret, to authorize its access to protected resources.

 - Use Case 1: Reporting and Analytics Dashboard